OpenConext/Monitor-bundle/README.md

 # OpenConext Monitor bundle
 [![Build Status](https://travis-ci.org/OpenConext/Monitor-bundle.svg)](https://travis-ci.org/OpenConext/Monitor-bundle)

-A Symfony2 bundle that adds a /health and /info endpoint to your application.
+A Symfony 3/4/5 bundle that adds a /health and /info endpoint to your application.

 The endpoints return JSON responses.
 The `/info` endpoint tries to give as much information about the currently installed version of the application as possible.
 This information is based on the build path of the installation.
 But also